 HCW Biologics is a clinical-stage company advancing a pipeline of potentially transformative immunotherapy product candidates for the treatment of inflammaging and age-related diseases.

-The Company has also initiated a multi-center, Company-sponsored Phase 1b/2 clinical trial to evaluate HCW9218 in patients with chemo-refractory/chemo-resistant advanced pancreatic cancer.
-We expect to have two to four clinical sites at NCI-designated Comprehensive Cancer Centers participating in this trial.
+- The Company has also initiated a multi-center, Company-sponsored Phase 1b/2 clinical trial to evaluate HCW9218 in patients with chemo-refractory/chemo-resistant advanced pancreatic cancer.
+There are currently four clinical sites participating in this trial, including the NCI Center for Cancer Research, Medical University of South Carolina (an NCI-designated Comprehensive Cancer Center), Washington University in St. Louis (an NCI-designated Comprehensive Cancer Center), and HonorHealth Research Institute.
 See, “HCW9218 for Advanced Pancreatic Cancer,” at ClinicalTrials.gov Identifier: NCT05304936.

-Our lead molecule, HCW9302, which activates and expands regulatory T cells, is in the process of completing IND-enabling activities.
-We expect to submit an IND to the FDA in the first half of 2023 for a Phase 1b/2 clinical trial to evaluate HCW9302 in an autoimmune indication.
+Our lead molecule, HCW9302, is an injectable single-chain, IL-2-based fusion protein.
+Preclinical studies in mouse models have demonstrated the ability of HCW9302 to activate Treg cells and reduce inflammation-related diseases, supporting the potential of HCW9302 to treat a wide variety of autoimmune and age-related diseases.
+The Company is in the process of completing IND-enabling activities required for an Investigational New Drug application (“IND”).
+We expect to submit an IND to the FDA in the second half of 2023 for a Phase 1b/2 clinical trial to evaluate HCW9302 in an autoimmune indication.

 Once the safe dose level and regimen of HCW9218 and HCW9302 are defined in the initial clinical trials, the Company plans to expand into clinical trials for treatments of other age-related pathologies.
-For HCW9218, these include fibrotic diseases (e.g., Nonalcoholic Fatty Liver Diseases (NAFLDs) and liver cancer); and for HCW9302, these include proinflammatory autoimmune and metabolic diseases (e.g., alopecia areata, type 2 diabetes and coronary artery disease).
+For HCW9218, expanded indications include fibrotic diseases, such as Nonalcoholic Fatty Liver Diseases and liver cancer, and neurodegenerative diseases, such as Parkinson’s Disease.
+For HCW9302, expanded indications include autoimmune disease and pro-inflammatory metabolic disorders, such as atherosclerosis.